Kauo7420/Kauo7420/README_en.md

 - Demo Video: [Watch Demo](https://www.bilibili.com/video/BV1wZvPzXENR)

 ### Copyright Statement
+> [!warning]
-All plugin resources on this website are from the internet and are for learning and communication purposes only.
+> All plugin resources on this website are from the internet and are for learning and communication purposes only.
 If there is any infringement, please contact us for removal.

 ## Star History